Coalition: 2 armed drones shot down at Baghdad airport

-The official with the U.S.-led international coalition fighting the Islamic State group in Iraq told The Associated Press that the C-RAM defense system at the Baghdad Diplomatic Support Center engaged two fixed wing “suicide drones.”
+The official with the U.S.-led international coalition fighting the Islamic State group in Iraq told The Associated Press that the C-RAM defense system at the Baghdad Diplomatic Support Center engaged two fixed wing so-called “suicide drones.”
 The C-RAM system protects American installations in Iraq.

 “This was a dangerous attack on a civilian airport,” the coalition official said.